ncatlab/nlab-content/pages/4/6/7/3/3764/content.md

 $$
 \end{proof}

-Notice in summary that this GNS construction constitutes a kind of [[operator-state correspondence]] modulo null operators:
+In summary, notice that this GNS construction constitutes a kind of [[operator-state correspondence]] modulo null-operators:

 $$
   \begin{array}{rcl}